 Kelly Nangle was named the second head coach in the history of Liberty's women's lacrosse program in June of 2013.

-Since taking over the fledgling program, Nangle has coached 29 Big South All-Conference team members, two Big South Conference Freshman of the Year selections (Kayla Foster, 2016, and Carly White, 2017) and seven Big South All-Tournament Team selections in her time at Liberty.
+Since taking over the fledgling program, Nangle has coached 29 Big South All-Conference team members, six ASUN All-Conference team selections, two Big South Conference Freshman of the Year selections (Kayla Foster, 2016, and Carly White, 2017), one ASUN All-Freshmen team member, seven Big South All-Tournament Team selections and three ASUN All-Tournament team honorees in her time at Liberty.

-Additionally, she has seen nine of her players named to the VaSID All-State team and a VaSID Rookie of the Year selection (Kayla Foster, 2016).
-Nangle has also fostered academic success, with five Big South All-Academic honorees and nine IWLCA Academic Honor Roll selections.
+Additionally, she has seen 11 of her players named to the VaSID All-State team and a VaSID Rookie of the Year selection (Kayla Foster, 2016).
+Nangle has also fostered academic success, with five Big South All-Academic honorees and 12 IWLCA Academic Honor Roll selections.
 Nangle has also seen three of her players earn inclusion on the Inside Women's Lacrosse All-Rookie team.

 In 2018, the Lady Flames had a historic season under Nangle's direction, posting a 13-5 overall mark and 6-1 record in the Big South.
-The 13 overall wins and six conference wins were both program records.
-Additionally, Liberty reached as high No. 37 (out of 115 DI teams) in the NCAA Women's Lacrosse RPI, the best mark in program history, and closed the year in the No. 38 slot.
+The 13 overall wins are the second most in school history, and the six conference wins is still a program record.
+Additionally, Liberty reached as high No. 37 (out of 115 DI teams) in the NCAA Women's Lacrosse RPI and closed the year in the No. 38 slot.
 The Lady Flames also defeated several schools for the first time in program history, including: Arizona State (first-ever win over a Power-5 conference school), East Carolina, Mercer, Old Dominion, Robert Morris and William & Mary.

-The historic season also saw Nangle's squad at No. 1 in the nation in caused turnovers per game (14.28), No. 2 in ground balls per game (23.78), No. 4 in shots per game (36.11), No. 9 in shots on goal per game (25.94), No. 17 in scoring defense (9.78) and No. 20 in scoring margin (3.67).
+The 2018 season also saw Nangle's squad at No. 1 in the nation in caused turnovers per game (14.28), No. 2 in ground balls per game (23.78), No. 4 in shots per game (36.11), No. 9 in shots on goal per game (25.94), No. 17 in scoring defense (9.78) and No. 20 in scoring margin (3.67).
 Liberty matched a program record with seven Big South All-Conference selections.
-Additionally, 10 Lady Flames were named either the Big South Offensive or Defensive Player of the Week or Freshman of the Week during the course of the season (also a program record), led by Brianna McCaffrey, a four-time Defensive Player of the Week.
+Additionally, 10 Lady Flames were named either the Big South Offensive or Defensive Player of the Week or Freshman of the Week during the course of the season, led by Brianna McCaffrey, a four-time Defensive Player of the Week.

 Under Nangle's direction, the Lady Flames have finished runner up in the conference's regular-season standings on two occasions (2015, 2018).
 In 2018, Liberty earned the No. 2 seed and received its first-ever bye in the Big South Women's Lacrosse Championship.
 Nangle collected her first win at the helm of the program on Feb.
 21, 2014 when the Lady Flames defeated Elon, 13-9, at the Liberty Lacrosse Field.
 Prior to coming to Liberty, Nangle spent two seasons at Central Connecticut State, helping the Blue Devils reach new heights during her tenure.
 She posted a 16-18 overall record and a 12-6 mark in Northeast Conference action.
 Nangle guided Central Connecticut State to a program record tying seven victories in 2012, while setting new program standards with five NEC victories and six home wins.
 She was recognized for her efforts, by being named the 2012 NEC Coach of the Year.
 In addition, her senior keeper, Erin DeLancey, was selected the NEC Goalkeeper of the Year.
 In 2013, Nangle's squad finished second in the NEC with a 7-2 conference record.
 The Blue Devils made their first-ever appearance in the NEC Championship, advancing to the semifinal round.
 Central Connecticut State posted a 9-9 overall record in 2013, surpassing the previous school record for overall wins.
 Six of Nangle's players earned All-NEC honors, dramatically increasing the program's number of all-conference honorees.
 Central Connecticut State had 11 total previous all-conference honorees in program history.
 Prior to her heading Central Connecticut State, Nangle spent three years as an assistant coach at Rutgers (2009-11).
 She oversaw the Scarlet Knights' defense, while assisting with the program's recruiting efforts and overseeing the team's academics.
 Rutgers posted a 27-21 record during her three seasons in Piscataway, N.J., maintaining a presence in the national rankings each year.
 The Scarlet Knights' defense improved each season, spotlighted by a second-place finish in goals against average in the Big East during her final season with the program (9.06 in 2011).
 In 2008, Nangle served as the head coach at St. John's Catholic Prep in Frederick, Md.
 She helped the Vikings increase their win total by four times during her one season, as St. John's Catholic was winless the year prior to her arrival.
 Two of her players earned all-conference honors, while two additional players received all-county recognition.